kow3ns/kubernetes.github.io/docs/tutorials/stateful-application/basic-stateful-set.md

 * [kubeclt CLI](/docs/user-guide/kubectl)

-This tutorial assumes that your cluster is configured to dynamically provision and reclaim Persistent Volumes.
+This tutorial assumes that your cluster is configured to dynamically provision and Persistent Volumes.
 If your cluster is not configured to do so, you will have to manually provision five 1 GiB volumes prior to starting this tutorial.
 {% endcapture %}